sudipkundu999/CobraStore/README.md

 - add/remove items to your Wishlist
 - add items to your Cart by clicking on **Add to Cart**.
 Clicking on **Buy Now** adds the product to cart and takes the user to cart

+- on clicking the product name, it will take the user to the product detail page which contains the description of that product.

 From **WishList** page

 - remove Items from your WishList